 “My husband is hoarding.
 What can I do” is a question I get asked from time to time.
 You can substitute ‘husband’ with other nouns like partner, mother, father, grandmother and so on.
-I am a professional organizer who specializes in working with people affected by hoarding.
+I am a professional organizer who specializes in working with people affected by hoarding or hoarding behaviors.
 I often get questions from family members who want to help.
 Here are some tips and strategies to follow if your husband or someone you love is hoarding.
 (If you want to understand more about hoarding, read this article.)

 Always consider safety first.
 Clear hallways and the floor in general to avoid tripping hazards.
 If the person is older a fall could lead to complications.
 Ask before touching or moving anything.